-WordPress post categories help to make finding information about similar topics on your site easier for visitors.
-Publishing posts under categories not only helps to organize your content, it also improves both your visitor’s experience and your search engine rankings.
+WordPress post categories can help to make finding information about similar topics on your site easier for visitors.
+Categories also help to organize your content and allow search engines to better index your WordPress site.

 Using WordPress Post Categories

-Default WordPress post web addresses aren’t search engine friendly.
+Default WordPress post URLs aren’t search engine friendly.
 In order to make the best use of categories, you will first need to modify the way WordPress displays your URLs.

-Permalinks allow your WordPress site to display SEO-friendly URLs, so instead of having a web address that looks like this:
+Permalinks allow your WordPress site to display SEO-friendly URLs, so instead of having a post link that looks like this:

-The same post URL can look like this:
+You can have the post URL look like this:

-If you have not yet configured your permalinks, then do so now before configuring your post categories.
+If you have not yet configured your permalinks, then we recommend doing so first before configuring your categories.

-Keeping your site’s content organized is very important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help to boost your site’s optimization for better search engine results.
+Keeping your site’s content organized at all times is important, as this will not only make it easier for your visitors to find the information they’re searching for, but can also help search engines to better index your content.

-We recommend, therefore, planning what kind of broad “topics” you will write about and publish on your website.
-These can be topics related to your specific niche, your products or services, or your industry.
+We recommend, therefore, first planning what kind of broad “topics” you will be writing about.
+These can be topics related to your specific niche, your services or products, your industry, etc.

-For more information about website planning, go here: A Money-Saving Guide To Web Site Planning For Business Owners
+To learn more about website planning, see this tutorial: A Basic Guide To Website Planning For Business Owners

-When creating your list of topics, include areas of your business that you believe your visitors, prospects, and clients should be better educated or informed about.
-This is very important in terms of establishing your website as an online authority that visitors will want to come back again to learn from and/or refer other people to.
+When creating your list of topics, include areas of your business that your visitors, prospects, and clients should be better educated or informed about.
+This is very important in terms of establishing your business as an online authority that visitors will want to come back again to learn from and/or refer to others.

-For example, let’s say that you would like to start a website or blog to promote your marriage celebrant business.
-After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include the following:
+Let’s say, for example, that you want to start a website to promote your marriage celebrant business.
+After a little brainstorming, some of the broad topics (i.e. categories) you may expect to see on an authoritative wedding celebrant’s site could include: